stcarrez/ada-ado/README.md

 The library supports MySQL, SQLite as databases.
 Most of the concepts developped for ADO come from the Java Hibernate ORM.

 You need at least one of these databases (or both).
+The configure script will now fail if no supported database was found.
+Check the [Database Drivers](#Database-Drivers) section to install them and run the configure again after the installation.

 To build ADO, you will need: